Jus tertii

+In English law the argument is also sometimes used to defend against a claim by a person with possession of a thing, on the grounds that the claimant is not the true owner.
+(See the Torts (Interference with Goods) Act 1977 s 8(1).).
+This is unusual, and in most cases the defence of jus tertii is considered ineffective: a claimant with possession is, as regards a wrongdoer, entitled to the full rights of an owner; and this is so even if, as regards the stranger, his title is less than that (The Winkfield [1902] P 42).

 Under United States law, jus tertii arguments are generally insufficient to support actions for replevin because they fail to show that possession is more legitimate in the third party than in the present possessor.
 However, a bailee or other legal agent of the owner may successfully assert the argument.

 The principle is sometimes used to allow one person to enforce or test the constitutional rights of another, which usually can't be done due to lack of standing.
 This is only possible for fundamental rights, where there is a close connection between the person whose rights are violated and the person wishing to enforce them, and the constitutional right being enforced is a fundamental right.
 See, e.g., Singleton v.
-Wulff Et Al., 96 S. Ct.
-2868, 428 U.S. 106 (U.S. 1976).
+Wulff.

 Hypothetical example

 Art brings an action for replevin against Burt, seeking to recover a bicycle.
 In support for the action, Art presents evidence that Cathy is in fact the true owner of the bicycle in question, not Burt.
 A US court would reject Art’s jus tertii argument for replevin because he has failed to show that he has a more legitimate interest in the bike than Burt.